fgittins/tricubic/README.md

 Python implementation of a tricubic interpolator in three dimensions.
 The scheme is based on [Lekien and Marsden (2005), "Tricubic interpolation in three dimensions," Int.
 J. Numer.
 Meth.
 Eng.
 63, 455](https://doi.org/10.1002/nme.1296).

 ### Usage
-`tricubic` requires the `numpy` and `scipy` packages, so make sure that these are installed on your system.
+`tricubic` requires the `numpy` package, so make sure that this is installed on your system.

 Here is a simple example to get you started.
 The interpolator is an object that can be imported as
 ```